ritiknagdeve/saturnweb/README.md

 ---

-### 2. Section and Fact Management
+### 2. Drag and Drop of Summary List Items
-- Sections are divided into blocks and subsections.
+- Summary Section are divided into blocks and subsections.
 - Each point inside a section (called "facts") is a separate draggable component.
 - Implemented drag-and-drop functionality to reorder facts inside the same section or move them to another.
 - Used [Hello Pangea's DnD library](https://github.com/hello-pangea/dnd) for multi-section drag and drop functionality.